daehli/earthwalker/README.md

 You should now be able to run `earthwalker.exe` to start the server, and then go to `localhost:8080` in your browser to start playing!

-#### Docker
+#### Using Docker but building it yourself

-To use the docker container you have to run the following commands (given you already have docker installed and configured).
+To use the docker container while building earthwalker yourself you have to run the following commands (given you already have docker installed and configured).

     git clone https://gitlab.com/glatteis/earthwalker.git
     cd earthwalker